zama-ai/concrete/docs/get-started/quick_start.md

 ## Creating a compiler

-To compile the function, you need to create a `Compiler` by specifying the function to compile and the encryption status of its inputs:
+To compile the function, you first need to create a `Compiler` by specifying the function to compile and the encryption status of its inputs:

 <!--pytest-codeblocks:skip-->
 ```python
 compiler = fhe.Compiler(add, {"x": "encrypted", "y": "encrypted"})
 ```

-To set that e.g. `y` is in the clear, it would be
+For instance, to set the input y as clear:

 <!--pytest-codeblocks:skip-->
 ```python